-NORTHERA therapy may cause or exacerbate supine hypertension in patients with NOH.
+NORTHERA therapy may cause or exacerbate supine hypertension in patients with nOH.
 Patients should be advised to elevate the head of the bed when resting or sleeping.
 Monitor blood pressure, both in the supine position and in the recommended head-elevated sleeping position.
 Reduce or discontinue NORTHERA if supine hypertension persists.
-If supine hypertension is not well-managed, NORTHERA may increase the risk of cardiovascular events.
+If supine hypertension is not well-managed, NORTHERA may increase the risk of cardiovascular events, particularly stroke.

 Hyperpyrexia And Confusion

-Postmarketing cases of a symptom complex resembling neuroleptic malignant syndrome (NMS) have been reported with NORTHERA use during post-marketing surveillance in Japan.
+Postmarketing cases of a symptom complex resembling neuroleptic malignant syndrome (NMS) have been reported with NORTHERA use during postmarketing surveillance.
 Observe patients carefully when the dosage of NORTHERA is changed or when concomitant levodopa is reduced abruptly or discontinued, especially if the patient is receiving neuroleptics.